nelemansc/markdown-resume/markdown/resume.md

 _2016 - Present_

-Planned/executed datacenter migrations and cloud migrations that required significant adaptation for a monolithicly architected CMS.
-Rearchitected a hosting environment for a $500+ million dollar company to meet their significant traffic demands and security constraints.
+* Planned/executed datacenter migrations and cloud migrations that required significant adaptation for a monolithicly architected bespoke CMS

+* Rearchitected a hosting environment for a $500+ million dollar company to meet their significant traffic demands and security constraints

 **Regis Corporation - Systems Administrator**